-Press and Media, Including Online Media: Independent media were active and expressed a wide variety of views without restriction.
+Freedom of Press and Media, Including Online Media: Independent media were active and expressed a wide variety of views without restriction.

-Censorship or Content Restrictions: There were reports journalists working for state-owned media practiced self-censorship in favor of the government and Swapo.
+Censorship or Content Restrictions: There were reports journalists working for state-owned media practiced self-censorship in favor of the government or the South West African People's Organization (SWAPO).
+SWAPO led Namibia's independence movement and transformed into a political party when Namibia won its independence in 1990.
+SWAPO candidates have won both the presidency and a parliamentary majority in every election since independence.